Environmental

 Information about volunteering abroad

-Another way to gain experience in this field is through a short term internship or work experience opportunity.
+Another way to gain experience in this field is through a short-term internship.
+An internship is a work experience opportunity that lasts anywhere between 6-12 weeks and is often completed over vacation periods.

-Search for internship opportunities using the below resources:
+Search for internship opportunities using the resources below:

-You might also consider completing a year long placement to gain some valuable experience in this field.
-If you are considering a placement year in industry, a good first point of contact is your Science and Health Placements Hub, who can support you in locating a suitable opportunity.
+You might also consider completing a year-long industrial placement to gain some valuable experience in this field.
+If you are considering a placement year in industry, a good first point of contact is the Placements Team (part of the University's Careers & Employability Service) who can support you in locating a suitable opportunity.

 Speculative applications